cemuka/UnityRuntimeNodeEditor/README.md

 Almost every node editor made in unity is using unity editor to make it.
 My goal was make it in runtime with unity ui.

+- Prefab based workflow
+- Context Menu for graph, nodes and connections
 - Load and save a graph using node serializer
 - Pan and zoom
+- Legacy and new Input System

 ![node editor](./img/node_gif2.gif)